 555 Bioalgorithms (3).
-Prerequisites, COMP 410 and MATH 381.
+Prerequisites, COMP 410, and COMP 283 or MATH 381.
 Bioinformatics algorithms.
-Topics include DNA restriction mapping, finding regulatory motifs, genome rearrangements, sequence alignments, gene prediction, graph algorithms, DNA sequencing, protein sequencing, combinatorial pattern matching, approximate pattern matching, clustering and evolution, tree construction, Hidden Markov Models, randomized algorithms.
+Topics include DNA restriction mapping, finding regulatory motifs, genome rearrangements, sequence alignments, gene prediction, graph algorithms, DNA sequencing, protein sequencing, combinatorial pattern matching, approximate pattern matching, clustering and evolution, tree construction, hidden Markov models, randomized algorithms.

 575 Introduction to Computer Graphics (3).
 Prerequisites, COMP 410 and MATH 547.
 Hardware, software, and algorithms for computer graphics.
 Scan conversion, two-dimensional and three-dimensional transformations, object hierarchies.
 Hidden surface removal, clipping, shading, and antialiasing.
 Not for graduate computer science credit.

 580 Enabling Technologies (3).
 Prerequisite, COMP 410.
 We will investigate ways computer technology can be used to mitigate the effects of disabilities and the sometimes surprising response of those we intended to help.